ePages-de/epages-devportal/_posts/2019/2019-12-03-how-to-filter-unwanted-logs-from-heroku-papertrail.md

 Parameters: {"access_token_url"=>"[FILTERED]", "api_url"=>"[FILTERED]", "code"=>"[FILTERED]", "return_url"=>"[FILTERED]", "signature"=>"[FILTERED]"}`
 ```

-But the problem came when we pushed this changes to Heroku and installed the Papertrail addon.
-We discovered that yes, Rails logs were correctly filtered but Heroku was still logging the request with the `heroku/router` program:
+But when we pushed these changes to Heroku and installed the Papertrail add-on we discovered that, yes, Rails logs were correctly filtered, but Heroku was still logging the request with the `heroku/router` program:

 ```bash
 heroku/router: at=info method=GET path="/callback_url?access_token_url=<real-info>&api_url=<real-info>&code=<real-info>&return_url=<real-info>&signature=<real-info>" ...